Carville Primary School

-If your child is identified as requiring support for Special Educational Needs (SEN) we will complete an Individual Education Plan (IEP) for your child and this will be shared with you and you will be given the opportunity to contribute to the plan.
-Where a child’s learning difficulties or disabilities are significant, the school will consult with parents and appropriate agencies to renew provision and request a statutory needs assessment towards an Education Health Plan.
+If your child is identified as requiring support for Special Educational Needs (SEN) we will complete an Individual Plan (IP) for your child and this will be shared with you and you will be given the opportunity to contribute to the plan.
+Where a child’s learning difficulties or disabilities are significant, the school will consult with parents and appropriate agencies to renew provision and request a statutory needs assessment towards an Education Health and Care Plan.

 The school welcomes applications for admission from the parents of pupils with mobility difficulties and has complete wheelchair access.

 We offer a range of support and additional activities beyond the curriculum for children identified as Gifted and Talented.
 This may include: